 Cruisers will be able to have access to provisions, water, and fuel almost everywhere up the coast.
 Water is generally free, and safe to drink from the docks.
 Diesel and fuel is also readily available at most marinas.
 However, you'll pay a premium for refueling at the dock.

-The best shops for food and provisions has to be Aldi.
+The best shop for food and provisions has to be Aldi.
 I've found they have the best prices on food and other necessary things.
 Sadly, once you reach north of Gladstone, you'll have to go to good old Woolies and Coles.

 Abandoned Resorts